mvolkmann/blog/src/prolog.md

 ### Disjunctions

-The semicolon operator, read as "or", is used in clauses where one of a set of goals must be met.
+The semicolon operator, read as "or", is used in rules or queries where one of a set of goals must be met.

 Earlier we saw a rule that stated something is fast if it is a cheetah or whippet.